-The key assumptions concerning the future, and other key sources of estimation uncertainty at the balance sheet date, that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities in the next financial year are discussed below.
+The key assumptions concerning the future, and other key sources of estimation uncertainty at the balance sheet date, that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities in the next financial year are discussed below:

-Measurement and impairment of goodwill and other intangible assets
+Measurement and impairment of goodwill

-The measurement of intangible assets other than goodwill on a business combination involves estimation of future cash flows and the selection of suitable discount rates.
-Determining whether goodwill and other intangible assets are impaired requires an estimation of the value in use.
-The value in use calculation involves an estimation of the future cash flows and the selection of appropriate discount rates to use in order to calculate present values.
+Determining whether goodwill is impaired requires an estimation of the value in use of the CGUs to which the goodwill has been allocated.
+The value in use calculation involves an estimation of the future cash flows of CGUs and the selection of appropriate discount rates to use in order to calculate present values.

-The carrying value of goodwill and other intangible assets is £3,112,000 (2017: £7,168,000) at the balance sheet date; see notes 11 and 12.
-A sensitivity analysis has been performed and management have concluded that no reasonably foreseeable change in the key assumptions would result in an impairment.
+The carrying value of goodwill is £401,000 (2017: £404,000) at the balance sheet date; see note 11.
+A sensitivity analysis has been performed and management have concluded that no reasonably foreseeable change in the key assumptions would result in an impairment of the goodwill.